 - listening to personal devices through headphones one hour per day

 - Avoiding the maximum volume limit on headphones or speakers

 - standing further away from the speakers/source of music

 - wearing earplugs in extremely noisy venues

-- limiting use and taking breaks from loud music, tv or personal device usage
+- limiting the use and taking breaks from loud music, tv, or personal device usage

 If you have related to more than one of these signs, you may want to get your hearing checked.
 If you or a loved one is experiencing hearing loss, give the licensed professionals at Shea Hearing Aid Center a call at (901) 415-6667 for a FREE evaluation.